 (Image source: The Heart of Listening Volume 2 by Hugh Milne)

-The dural tube is attached to the C1, C2, and C3 vertebrae and then descends unattached all the way down to the sacrum, where it attaches to bone again.
+The dural tube is attached to the C1, C2, and C3 vertebrae and then descends unattached all the way down the spine to the sacrum, where it attaches to bone again.
 The dura mater continues to the tip of the coccyx.

 Other ways these two areas resonate: